Vytez/Checklistable/docs/checklists/tales_of_vesperia/missable_events.md

 - [ ] Repeatedly use any tent item on the World Map for Flynn to learn **Dazzling Spin** (PS3 and Definitive Edition)
 - [ ] In the Renansula Hollow, head towards the graveyard (PS3 and Definitive Edition)
 - [ ] Enter Relewiese Hollow for a scene with Sylph (PS3 and Definitive Edition)
+- [ ] Later, when you have completed 100% of the Collector's Book, head toward the fountain at the west in Halure.
+You will get Limits Bottle and Estelle's Item Mania title.
+Make sure you at least activate the part in Aspio NOW because you are JUST before the deadline (Collector's Book Final Part)

 ### Sword Dancer Sidequest (PS3 and Definitive Edition)
 - [ ] Enter Capua Nor and talk to **Hisca and Chastel** from _Tales of Vesperia: The First Strike_ movie.